petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/web-content-structures/creating-structures.md

 ## Structure Fields

-You can place these fields on a Structure:
+You can place these fields on a structure:

 **Boolean:** A checkbox that stores either `true` (checked) or `false` (unchecked).
-For example, you can use this field to set a display rule for the Structure's content.
+For example, you can use this field to set a display rule for the structure's content.

 **Color:** A color picker